Durga is protective form of Shakti, burning up all ignorance, as her fiery nature energises our highest motivation.

-The following article by Yogini Shambhavi Devi was first published by Daily O
+The following article is by Yogini Shambhavi Devi.

 The Devi-Mahatmya (Greatness of the Goddess) glorifies the Mother Goddess as the embodiment of the Earth, in which she sustains, nurtures and cares for all living beings.

 In her transcendent state, she is the blissful Queen of the Universe who rules over all existence with majesty and grace.

 “Durga” in Sanskrit means difficulty, a fort, a place that is hard to conquer.
 She is Durgatinashini, “the one who eliminates all difficulties and suffering.”
 She steers the ship of our minds through the troubled waters of samsara, the illusory world of maya.
 Durga as the sublime Mother Goddess shields her devotees from the turmoil of life and alleviates the most severe sorrow.

 Ma Durga is the protective form of Shakti, burning up all ignorance, as her fiery nature energises our highest motivation.
 Her radiant wisdom dispells the darkness within us, removing inertia, turbulence and attachment.
 She represents the golden-red flame in the spiritual heart, where we learn to concentrate deeply in order to experience enduring meditative bliss.

 Like Shiva, Ma Durga has three eyes.
 Her left eye (moon) represents Divine love; Her right eye (sun) represents transformative action; and Her central eye (fire) discriminating knowledge, the three aspects of the universal light.